kfkchau/Project-White-Collar/core/bot-list.md

 - Persona profiles and history from Persona Tracker,
 - Session-level context (current call, ticket, project),
-- Governance constraints on what may/ may not be promised to users.
+- Governance constraints on what may / may not be promised to users.

 **Outputs**